jefrajames/jnoslqdemo/README.md

 ## Using a repository

 A Repository is a CDI injectable Java interface that extends JNoSQL Repository.
-By default, a repository implements:
+By default, a Repository implements:

 - CRUD operations on a single or a list of entities: findById, save (both for insert and update), delete,
 - Basic queries: count, existById (for a single or a list of entities), count.

-Additional queries can be defined in the interface, returning Stream or List, based on attributes names of entities or value objects:
+Additional queries can be defined in the interface, returning Stream or List, based on attribute names of entities or value objects:

 - findAll,
 - findByPhones ...